Our 2-3 year olds can arrive any time from 07:00 and our daily programme starts at 08 30 and

 Grade R is the first year of formal schooling as it forms part of the Foundation Phase.
 There are currently three classes in Grade R.

-We follow the curriculum as prescribed by the Department of Education.
+We follow the curriculum as prescribed by the Department of Education but go above and beyond it’s expectations.
 The Grade R year is a very full year and a lot is required of our learners to prepare them for Grade One entry.
 We partner with our Parents on this journey by giving quarterly progress reports and by setting up regular contact meetings where feedback can be given.
 Constant assessing of the children allows the teachers to know exactly where any individual child may be experiencing difficulties and to implement intervention at the earliest possible time.
 If a problem develops and intervention is required we do have a team of specialists on site to assist your child – this includes Occupational therapists, Child Psychologists and Speech Therapists.

 Every term our children participate in an outing, transported on a semi-luxury bus and accompanied by their teachers, assistants and 4-5 parents per class.
 These are always a highlight and are much anticipated.
 We also welcome one or two visiting speakers to school each term to further enrich and extend our curriculum for our little ones.